manasnisar/scratchpay-challenge/README.md

 Assumptions:
 - The api has to return all the clinics if no query was used
-- The api has to return no clinics if the match is not perfect (e.g name provided and matches, state provided but doesn't match)
+- The api has to return no clinics if the match is not perfect (e.g "name" provided and matches, "state" provided but doesn't match)
+- The api doesn't need to be case insensitive ("California" would be correct but "california" would be not)

 Features:
 - Single endpoint to search for clinics based on query
 - Search by multiple criteria
-- Use state name and state code interchangeably
+- State name and state code can be used interchangeably
 - Well documented api using [SwaggerUI](https://swagger.io/tools/swagger-ui)

 Acceptance Criteria Match: